 - Maintain the integrity and confidentiality of sensitive client information

 The following are strong assets for this position:

-    - Experience with provincial disability benefits (PWD/PPMB)
+- Experience with CPP-D and other disability benefits

 - Experience in the non-profit sector